 Larval ticks are extremely small and hard to see.
 Larvae of multiple species look very similar and must be identified microscopically by a professional.
 They have only 6 legs

-Larval ticks have not yet taken a blood meal and may still carry transmissible pathogens, such as B.lonestari and Rickettsiae
+Larval ticks have not yet taken a blood meal and may still carry transmissible pathogens, such as Borrelia lonestari and Rickettsiae

 Tick Nymphs

 Nymphal ticks have 8 legs and an obvious dorsal shield (the shield- like structure atop the abdomen).
-They have pale coloured abdomens.
+They have pale -coloured abdomens.
 Nymphs of the major species of tick look very similar and specific identification will need to be made by a professional.
-If you bitten by a nymphal ticks, our laboratory technicians can identify it for you during the testing process.
+If one was to be bitten by a nymphal tick, it can be identified in the laboratory by technicians during the testing process.

 Adult tick

 Adult ticks have 8 legs, a distinguishable dorsal shield, and visible mouthparts.
 The body shape, color, and ornamentation are unique to species and used in identification.
-Common features used to determined species are festoons (patterns along the outer edge of the abdomen), mouth part shape and length, and dorsal shield adornment if you were bitten by an adult tick, you can identify it with the species chart above
+Common features used to determine species are festoons (patterns along the outer edge of the abdomen), mouth part shape and length, and dorsal shield adornment.

 Haemopararsite Identification Technique

-The blood parasites were identified with the aid of a light microscope after carrying out thin blood smear Giemsa staining procedure according to Emberth (1986)
+The blood parasites were identified with the aid of a light microscope after carrying out thin blood smear using Giemsa staining procedure according to Emberth (1986)

 Giemsa stain procedure for thick smear (Blood)